lucasjohn05/Algo-Personal-Report/README.md

 # Algo-Personal-Report
-This repository contains the detailed report and implementation of a pairs trading strategy developed for the AlgoGators trading club application.
-The report outlines the economic rationale, statistical filtering criteria, and testing methodology used to create and evaluate the strategy.
-The contents found in the `QuantConnectCode.py` file include the code used in QuantConnect to backtest the results.
+The contents found in the QuantConnectCode.py file include the code used in QuantConnect to backtest the results.
+THe filtering process was done through Google Colab and can be obtained through the following link: https://colab.research.google.com/drive/1whFQz4mJVywIOT2zEq2E6FQs0ngnaTcT?usp=sharing